 Calle Santa Isabel 376, Miraflores

-Gourmet dining that showcases Peru’s exceptional diversity in products from the mountains, jungle, and sea.
+Gourmet dining that showcases Peru’s exceptional diversity in regional products from the mountains, rainforest, and sea.
 Recommended dishes include tuna tataki and chocolate moelleux.
 Reservations recommended.

 Camino Real 101, San Isidro

 Tel: 440-5200 | http://malabar.com.pe/ (Spanish)

 ($$-$$$) Pricing varies US$ 25-100, depending on meal and drink selections

 Malabar’s unique culinary style features Peruvian dishes made with ingredients native to the Andes and Amazon.
 Voted among the top restaurants in the world by international publications.
 Reservations recommended.